 - No price discount for those who don’t drink or for those under the drinking age

 And if I’m at a resort, I prefer the opportunity to enjoy the location, such as walking by Bay Lake at the Polynesian Resort.
-Or listening to the band at the Grand Floridian Resort.
 You don’t have time to do those things on the monorail progressive dinner.

 More Exclusive Disney Experiences